home | research | notes |

 I am genericallly interested in probability theory.
 My PhD work focuses on developing limit theories for stochastic dynamics on networks, the goal being to understand how microscopic structues induce complex, global phenomena.
 For me, the value of mathematics lies in providing a framework for precisely describing the world we see and I am excited to establish mathematical foundations for machine learning, biology, economics, and quantum sciences.

-Below is a selected list of my published work, organized in terms on topics (topics and coauthors listed in alphabetical order).
+Below is a selected list of my published work, organized in terms on topics (coauthors listed in alphabetical order unless specified).
 For a complete, chronological ordered (and automatically updated) list, see my Google Scholar profile.

 Quantum circuit cutting for classical shadows (with Michael A. Perlin and Zain H. Saleem).
 ACM Transactions on Quantum Computing(2024).
 Journal.
 Arxiv